CoreBond/corebond-architecture/README.md

 5. An authentication decision is returned to the system.
 This approach enables device authentication without storing credentials on the device or exchanging secrets with the authentication infrastructure.
 The resulting identity signal is deterministic for a given device within defined environmental tolerances.
+Device identity may be derived from multiple intrinsic hardware characteristics whose combined measurements form a stable identity signal.
 ## Security Assumptions

 The CoreBond model assumes the following conditions: